By Published On: May 17, 2021

 “Here I am, angel.
 Rest in my arms.
 There is pain in this life; it’s awful.
 And you can bear it.
 You are stronger than you know, and it’s okay to need help.
 We are held and tethered by love.”

-I’d “said” that to Adeline in the ER, and then Jonathan “said” it back to me on Saturday.
+I’d “said” that to our girl in the ER, and then Jonathan “said” it back to me on Saturday.
 And today, I’m saying it to you.

 From shimmering soul to shimmering soul, with no barriers between us: